cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Sets the time it takes (in seconds) for **in-server** role goodbye messages to be auto-deleted after being sent.
 Set it to 0 to disable automatic deletion.

 The maximum time you can set is 300 (5 minutes).

+.. admonition:: Premium

+    You can extend the maximum time to 900 (15 minutes) as a **Premium** feature (see: :ref:`premium-perks`).

 .. note::
     This setting does not apply to DM goodbye messages.